Press release from Haywood County Public Health:

 COVID-19 is most commonly spread through respiratory droplets; North Carolinians should take the same measures recommended to prevent the spread of the flu and other viruses, especially during the phased reopening.
 These measures include:

 - Practice social distancing.
 To prevent community spread we need everyone to take social distancing seriously!

-- Wear a mask, indoors and outside, especially when you will be in close contact with people.
+- Wear a face covering over nose AND mouth, especially when you will be in close contact with people.

 - Wash your hands regularly with soap and running water for 20 seconds.

 - Cover coughs and sneezes, preferably with your elbow to avoid transferring germs to your hands.

 - Stay home if you are sick.

 Make sure the information you are getting about COVID-19 is coming from reliable sources like the CDC and NCDHHS.
 For more information, please visit the CDC at www.cdc.gov/coronavirus, NCDHHS at www.ncdhhs.gov/coronavirus, and Haywood County at https://www.haywoodcountync.gov/684/Coronavirus-Covid-19-Information.
 Residents are encouraged to call 828-356-2019 for questions or concerns related to COVID-19.